ceph/cbt/tools/crimson/README.rst

 Rados bench stress tool
 =======================

-This is a rados bench stress tool for multiple clients and multiple threads osd writing test to understand how to stress crimson osd.
-Users can set the number of clients and threads, which processors will bench threads execute on(to avoid test threads influencing the result), test time, block size, etc.
+This is a crimson stress tool for multiple clients and multiple threads osd writing test to understand how to stress crimson osd.
+Users can set the number of clients and threads, which kind of test to run (eg. rados bench or fio), which processors will bench threads execute on(to avoid test threads influencing the result), test time, block size, etc.
 Meanwhile, users can set the basic test cases and the clients ratio of each type of test case threads running in the same time, for example, 75% of the write clients and 25% of the read clients.